-The majority of ESRD patients who turn to AKF for financial assistance are on Medicare.
+Over two-thirds of the ESRD patients who turn to AKF for financial assistance are on Medicare.
 They turn to us to help pay their insurance premiums for Medicare Part B, Medicare Advantage and Medigap supplemental insurance.
 It’s vital for patients living with ESRD to have a comprehensive health insurance plan to cover ongoing dialysis treatments and all of the other health care that goes along with it: specialists to treat accompanying medical conditions like diabetes and heart disease; prescription medications to treat the many complications of kidney failure; and, for about 20,000 ESRD patients a year, transplant.

 We help patients with all types of insurance plans.
 We believe that patients should have whichever type of insurance best meets their needs—even if they need charitable assistance to help pay for it.

 Our insurance premium assistance is what makes it possible for many dialysis patients to qualify for the transplant waiting list, go through the workup process, and have the transplant surgery.
 Without comprehensive insurance, these patients would not be able to have a transplant.